About Rowan’s Law

 Concussion Awareness Training Tool (CATT)

-• The Concussion Awareness Training Tool (CATT) is a series of online educational modules and resources, based on the established principles of the Consensus Statement on Concussion in Sports, with the goal of standardizing concussion recognition, diagnosis, treatment, and management.
+• The Concussion Awareness Training Tool (CATT) is a series of online educational modules and resources, based on the established principles of the Consensus Statement on Concussion in Sport, with the goal of standardizing concussion recognition, diagnosis, treatment and management.

-• There are 7 CATT free online educational modules available in English and French:
+• There are 8 free CATT online educational modules available in English and French:

 • CATT for Medical Professionals